Cambridgeshire Historic Churches Trust

 The care of places of worship falls squarely on the local community and especially its active members.
 They carry the burden of continuous maintenance and the raising of huge funds for repair.
 The Trust helps them with grants and loans and advice.
 We also offer funding towards improvements that enable these buildings to be more widely used in the 21st century, to projects that provide toilets and serveries, better heating and modern wiring.
 We also reserve £3000 each year for grants towards the repair and conservation of memorials and monuments, including those in the churchyard.
 We do not offer support for churchyard walls, redecoration or liturgical reordering, or towards exploratory work or reports.

 The Trust’s charitable objectives also include encouraging everyone to enjoy and to understand the art and architecture of the county’s marvellous churches and chapels.
 We hold an annual conference in the spring on a specific ecclesiastical theme and run church tours in the summer months (open to everyone).
 We visit three churches and chapels on a Sunday afternoon, with our experts explaining the history and architectural features to be seen in each building.
 We finish with a delicious tea at our final stop and for those who stay on, evening prayer.

-Our biggest fund raiser (over £20,000 in 2014) is the national Ride and Stride Day, which in Cambridgeshire we have decided to make “Ride, Drive and Stride”.
+Our biggest fund raiser (over £16,000 in 2018) is the national Ride and Stride Day, which in Cambridgeshire we have decided to make “Ride, Drive and Stride”.
 Participants can use cars as well as bicycles, horses, buses or their own two feet to visit as many churches and chapels as they can on the second Saturday in September.
 By getting sponsorship for each church visited, money is raised for the Trust and whatever church or chapel you nominate to receive half the total raised.
 See under “Events” for more details and sponsorship forms.